Tcoco4/Get-It-Done/README.md

-To Do List App built with nextJS, TailwindCSS, Prisma ORM and a Postgres DB
+To Do List App built with Typescript, NextJS, ailwindCSS, Prisma ORM and a Postgres DB

 ## Live Environments